-Frank Sawyer is on a 14 of 20 (70%) College Football run with featured plays — and now he furthers his 10 of 14 (71%) CFB Game of the Year/Month mark with a 25* CFB Conference Total of the Year for Saturday night!
+Frank Sawyer is on a 16 of 18 (89%) All-Sports run with featured plays -- and now he furthers 19 of 25 (76%) College Football featured plays run with his 25* CFB Big 12 Total of the Year for Saturday night!

 | Sport | W-L | Profit | Win Pct | Since | Archive |